Valentino Mazzola: Early life

 the linen mill.
 He played in his local neighbourhood team, the "Tresoldi" and was noticed by a football fan who worked as a test driver for the Alfa Romeo factory in Arese, who offered Valentino a place in the Alfa Romeo team and a job as a mechanic.

-In 1939 he was called up to join military service in the Royal Navy, in the port of Venice; he spent a few months on the ship, aboard the destroyer Confienza, and was later moved to the Compagnia del Porto.
+In 1939, he was called up to join military service in the Royal Navy, in the port of Venice; he spent a few months on the ship, aboard the destroyer Confienza, and was later moved to the Compagnia del Porto.
 In Venice, he obtained his elementary school diploma, attending night school.

 Valentino was a private person of few words.
 On 15 March 1942, he married Emilia Rinaldi, with whom he had two sons, both players: Sandro - who played for Inter Milan and the Italy national team – and Ferruccio (who was named in honour of the president of Torino, Ferruccio Novo), born respectively in 1942 and 1945.
 In Turin, he lived in a small apartment in Via Torricelli 66.
-He worked in Lingotto and reported as a FIAT worker essential to wartime production, to avoid participating directly in the Second World War.
-Although the Torino players' salaries were very good, they were not considered exaggerated, compared to normal payroll.
+He worked in Lingotto and was reported as a FIAT worker essential to wartime production, to avoid participating directly in the Second World War.
+Although the Torino players' salaries were very good, they were not considered exaggerated compared to a normal payroll.
 The players were not considered professionals and officially held other jobs; in the aftermath of the war, Mazzola owned a sports shop in Turin, where he sold footballs that he manufactured personally.

-Mazzola, who considered himself a solitary person led a secluded life, prioritising football above all.
+Mazzola, who considered himself a solitary person, led a secluded life, prioritising football above all.
 His entertainment consisted of a few games of bowls near his house.
 He used to write down everything, both in regard to his personal and professional life.
 He was very strict and meticulous and demanded the same treatment from others; this was the main reason for his separation from his first wife, who was no longer willing to live with his firm discipline.
 He separated from his wife in the autumn of 1946 and remarried on 20 April 1949 to 19-year-old Giuseppina Cutrone.
-On 4 May 1949, just days after his second marriage, he died in the Superga air disaster, unfortunately, as he thought he would die because of war or misfortune.
+On 4 May 1949, just days after his second marriage, he died in the Superga air disaster, unfortunately, as he had thought he would die because of war or misfortune.